 I couldn’t be more proud of our small and mighty team who worked tirelessly to serve the needs of the small businesses and brands that we’re working with—especially with the difficulties the last few months have presented.
 I also want to thank Airhouse’s investors who believe in our mission: to make it easier than ever for entrepreneurs to create products and get them in the hands of their customers.

 Starting a company from scratch right now is both a challenge and a beautiful opportunity.
 Sarah and I both care greatly about building an organization based on a value system that we’re proud of.
 That starts, of course, with forming an equal and level playing field.
-In honor of those we’ve lost and to do our part for the long road ahead, we’ve made a donation to Campaign Zero and the NAACP Legal Defense Fund.
+In honor of those we’ve lost and to do our part for the long road ahead, we’ve made donations to Campaign Zero and the NAACP Legal Defense Fund.
 As we create and grow our business and culture, we look forward to continuing to support organizations and creating internal frameworks that stop systemic racism in its tracks.
 If what we’re building and how we’re building it sounds interesting to you, get in touch because we’re hiring.

 —Kevin Gibbon, CEO and Co-Founder